sinclairtarget/libatrus/README.md

 the MyST specification authors, Jupyter Book, or Project Jupyter.

 ## Usage
-_For an example of an application using Atrus as a Zig module, see [here][aweigh gh].
+_For an example of an application using Atrus as a Zig package, see [here][aweigh gh].
 For an example of an application using Atrus via the C API, see [Michel][michel gh] and [libatrus-go][libatrus-go gh]._